NikwnasV/CarRentalAppGUI/README.md

+🚗 Car Rental System (Dummy App)
-*This is a dummy app for a Car Rental Business*
+This is a dummy desktop application simulating a basic Car Rental Business, built primarily for educational and demonstration purposes.

-It implements the use cases listed below :
+✅ Features Implemented

-Admin Use Cases :
+👤 Admin Use Cases
-Login/Logout

-Menu:
+🔐 Login / Logout

-View All Cars
+📋 View All Cars

-Add New Car
+➕ Add New Car

-Update Car
+✏️ Update Car

-Delete Car
+❌ Delete Car

-Add New Admin
+👥 Add New Admin

-Show User's Rents (not yet implemented)
+📄 Show User's Rents (not yet implemented)

-Show Stats (not yet implemented)
+📊 Show Stats (not yet implemented)

-Client Use Cases :
+👥 Client Use Cases
-Login/Logout
+🔐 Login / Logout

-Register
+📝 Register

-Menu:

-View All Cars (Available and Unavailable Cars show in a list format along side their details) Rent A Car (Choosing a car from the dropdown menu allows the Client to see a picture of the car along side each details, then Client enters the number of days)
+📋 View All Cars

+Available and unavailable cars are shown in a list format alongside their full details.

+🚘 Rent a Car

+Choose a car from a dropdown.
+A picture and all details of the car are displayed.
+The client specifies the number of rental days and confirms the transaction.

-Return Car
+↩️ Return a Car

-Show My Rents
+📜 Show My Rents

-Edit My Data (not yet implemented)
+⚙️ Edit My Data (not yet implemented)